Flagsmith/flagsmith-docs/docs/guides-and-examples/defensive-coding.md

 application thread, and are designed to work around an asynchronous callback model.

 Where our Server Side SDKs are being used, it really depends on if you are using them in [local or remote evaluation mode](../clients/overview.md#server-side-sdks).
-When running in local evaluation mode, they will eventually time out and resort to
+When running in local evaluation mode, once the SDKs have received a response from the API with the Environment related data, they will keep that data in memory.
+In the event of the SDKs then not receiving an update, they will continue to function.

-[Default flags](#rule-2-progressively-enhance-your-application-with-default-flags).
+In the event that the SDKs aren't able to contact the API at all, they will time out and resort to [Default flags](#rule-2-progressively-enhance-your-application-with-default-flags).
 When running in remote evaluation mode, you will need to decide what the best approach is based on your particular application.
 Again, [Default flags](#rule-2-progressively-enhance-your-application-with-default-flags) can help here.